TheOdinProject/curriculum/foundations/html_css/html-foundations/links-and-images.md

 Refresh the index page in the browser and try clicking the about link again, it should now be back in working order.

-In many cases, this will work just fine.
-However, you can still run into unexpected issues with this approach.
-Prepending `./` before the link will in lots of cases do the trick.
-By adding  `./` you are specifying to your code that it should start at the `current` directory.
+In many cases, this will work just fine; however, you can still run into unexpected issues with this approach.
+Prepending `./` before the link will in most cases prevent such issues.
+By adding  `./` you are specifying to your code that it should start looking for the file/directory *relative* to the `current` directory.

 ~~~html
 <body>